pydantic/pydantic/docs/index.md

 - [**Model schema generation**](/usage/schema.md): Pydantic models can be converted to and from a JSON Schema, which can be useful for documentation, code generation, or other purposes.
 - [**Error handling**](/errors/errors.md): Pydantic models raise informative errors when invalid data is provided, with the option to create your own [custom errors](/errors/errors.md/#custom-errors).
 - [**Settings management**](/usage/pydantic_settings.md): The `BaseSettings` class from [pydantic-settings](https://github.com/pydantic/pydantic-settings) provides a way to validate, document, and provide default values for environment variables.
-- [**Standard library and custom data types**](/usage/types/types.md): Pydantic supports all of the Python standard library types, and you can define custom data types and specify how they should be validated and converted.

 Pydantic is simple to use, even when doing complex things, and enables you to define and validate data in pure, canonical Python.